dew-uff/versioned-prov/explicit-versioned-prov.md

 We use the PROV-Dictionary `derivedByInsertionFrom` to create a new version with the new part, and associate the new version to the entity that had the previous version.

-Additionaly, we use the `partGeneratedBy` relationship to indicate that a part of a structure was changed.
+Additionaly, we use the `referenceDerivedFromAccess` relationship with mode "w" to indicate that a part of a structure was changed.

 ```python